JerryYLi/Dataset-REPAIR/README.md

 - Evaluate **generalization** of models trained on colored MNIST

 ### Features to come
-- Comparison between resampling strategies
-- Static bias measurement and removal in **action recognition** datasets: UCF101, HMDB51, Kinetics
+- Static bias measurement and removal on **action recognition** datasets: UCF101, HMDB51, Kinetics
-- REPAIRed datasets and pre-trained models on them
+- REPAIRed action recognition datasets and **pre-trained models** on them
 - **Generic REPAIR tool** for any dataset and representation bias

 ---